DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

 \subsection{Examining Bias in Datasets}

 Consider Priya, a data scientist who lives in the Southeast region of Asia and is evaluating whether ImageNet can be used to train an image classification model that she can deploy in her country.
 After she loads the \name{} interface, Priya begins to click around to ``zoom'' into different portions of the dataset.
 She first clicks on the rectangle containing the approximately half of the dataset and discovers a cluster containing everyday objects.
 She notices a cluster of taxi cabs and hovers over the class name ``taxicab'' in the sidebar's class table to put just the taxicab photos in focus while the rest become faded.
 She notices that most are black or yellow, but she knows from personal experience that many taxis are multicolored in her country, so she makes a note to supplement the ``taxicab'' class with some of those images.
 Priya ``zooms out'' by clicking on the outermost rectangle and decides to visit another cluster, this one featuring many images of people interacting with a variety of everyday objects, such as ``violin'' and ``sunscreen''.
 However, as she clicks on several images to get a better look at each one, she notices that the images tend to include people with lighter skin tones.
 She makes another note to supplement the dataset with images of people with darker skin tones interacting with the objects corresponding to each of the classes listed in the class table.
-Priya continues this inspection process until she feels she has a good sense of the quality of the images in this dataset and has compiled a complete list of the classes she plans to supplement.
+Given these notes, Priya now would like to train models using this dataset and evaluate them by a set of slices which she made notes (e.g., skin tone), to make sure the models perform consistently over these slices.